Wielding/WieldingAnsi/README.md

 Future
 ======
 I do plan on enhancing and maintaining this code.
 My [WieldingLs](https://github.com/Wielding/WieldingLs) project depends on this which I use across several platforms so I need to keep it working.

+## Have fun making your Powershell console scripts look a little better with ease! ##